dandandy/blog.chainring.xyz/content/posts/tp-ts-imports.md

 This way we can access map for Option and Either via `O.map` and `E.map` respectively.

-For the Types in each of the library files we have a separate import:
+For the types in each of the library files we have a separate import:

 ```typescript
 ...